istio/istio/pilot/doc/service-registry.md

 proxy config proto definition for more details).

-Routing rules allow the proxy to select a version based on criterion such as (headers, url, etc.), tags associated with source/destination and/or by weights assigned to each version.
+Routing rules allow the proxy to select a version based on criterion such as (headers, url, etc.), labels associated with source/destination and/or by weights assigned to each version.